 Candidates whose professional goals change and who subsequently decide to switch to another program must formally request a change of program.
-This request must be in written form and be addressed to the Chair of the Education Department.
-Upon approval from the Department Chair of the Education Department, the candidate may change to a new education program.
+This request must be in written form and be addressed to the director of the Education Division.
+Upon approval from the director of the Education Division, the candidate may change to a new education program.